ANeerincx/website/_pages/research_output.md

 published: true
 ---

-For a complete list of my publications, see my scholar profile: https://scholar.google.com/citations?hl=nl&user=efdfDGQAAAAJ You can read my PhD thesis here: https://www.globalacademicpress.com/ebooks/anouk_neerincx/
+For a complete list of my publications, see my [Google scholar](https://scholar.google.com/citations?hl=nl&user=efdfDGQAAAAJ).

+You can find my PhD thesis as an e-book [here](https://www.globalacademicpress.com/ebooks/anouk_neerincx/).

 ### SELECTION OF PUBLICATIONS